mniemiro/site/content/about.md

 title = "Matthew Niemiro"
 +++

 Hi, my name is Matthew Niemiro.
-I study space (topology, homotopy, ...).
+I study space.
 This is my math (blog?)

 ## About Me